 Correct tightening torque of threaded fasteners is very important to your safety.
 Always tighten fasteners to the correct torque and use the appropriate thread treatment.
 In case of a conflict between the instructions in this manual and information provided by a component manufacturer, consult with your dealer or the manufacturer's customer service representative for clarification.
-Bolts that are too tight can stretch and deform.
 Bolts that are too loose can move and fatigue.
 Either mistake can lead to a sudden failure of the bolt.